mouseless/learn-nuxt/components.md

 ## Content Transformer

-We use Content Transformers when we want to manipulate the html content of our markdown content before it is rendered, after it is parse.
+We use Content Transformers when we want to manipulate of a markdown of our markdown content before it is rendered, after it is parsed.

 See [/demo/transformer](/demo/transformer/) to see what can be done.